Pentatonic™ Battery Enclosures_

-In 2022, we purchased and retrofitted a full battery electric vehicle in Germany and put our Pentatonic Battery System to the test on race tracks, in New Mobility rallies, and driving it over 8400 km around the country.
+In 2022, we purchased and retrofitted a full battery electric vehicle in Germany and put our Pentatonic Battery Enclosure to the test on race tracks, in New Mobility rallies, and driving it over 8400 km around the country.

 One product; three demonstrators.
-Our Pentatonic Battery Systems, installed on three vehicles, have tracked more than 35,000 miles.
+Our Pentatonic Battery Enclosures, installed on three vehicles, have tracked more than 35,000 miles.
 Our latest demonstrator boasts a system produced by our Pinghu team in China, where we have installed a 5,500-ton compression molder to run customer samplings and to complete our own internal testing.
 We stand ready to serve you.

 Kautex's latest demonstrator vehicle showcases a Pentatonic battery housing built by Kautex at its Pinghu facility.
 Commissioned in 2022, the compression molding line in Pinghu, China has already supported customer trials and samplings - and produced Kautex's own Pentatonic battery enclosure for its demonstrator vehicle.

 A composite, lightweight solution for keeping batteries protected in any driving conditions.

 From water-glycol based cold plates to full plastic design and novel heat transfer fluids, we have the thermal management solutions our customers need.

 From hybrid to full battery electric vehicles

 Our Pentatonic Battery Enclosures can be utilized in all levels of electric vehicles, from partially hybrid to fully battery electric.
 Unlike other heavy and unyielding steel and aluminum battery housings, Pentatonic offers a customizable, lightweight solution in either thermoplastic composite or composite metal hybrid.

 Our sustainable, lightweight solution for electric vehicles